Flagsmith/flagsmith/docs/docs/integrations/project-management/github.md

 ## Adding a Flagsmith Flag to a GitHub issue or pull request

 1. Create or select a Feature Flag.
-2. Go to settings section.
+2. Go to the 'Link' Tab inside the Feature modal.
-3. Select your integration.
+3. Select your GitHub integration.
-4. Select GitHub Issue or GitHub PR.
+4. Select GitHub Issue or GitHub PR and Save.
-5. Select your external resource and save.

 ## Removing the GitHub Integration

 1. From Flagsmith, click 'Integrations', find the GitHub integration and click on 'Manage Integration'.
 2. Click on 'Delete Integration' button, and confirm.
-3. In your GitHub organisation, uninstall the Flagsmith GitHub App.